 Now, that's a lot of flatulence.

-, friend Oigal was recently exercised (exorcised?) to hear that his home country's government, in Australia, planned to spend Oz$40 million on investigating cow farts.
+Over at Green Stump, friend Oigal was recently exercised (exorcised?) to hear that his home country's government, in Australia, planned to spend Oz$40 million on investigating cow farts.
 You see, according to some estimates, livestock methane emissions translate to roughly 7 percent of the world's greenhouse gas production.

 I've written to O suggesting that he ruddy well ought to write to his PM Rudd and tell him that the answer's simple: mix some garlic in the food mix.

 What it will do to the taste of the meat, milk or cheese is as yet unknown and it's fairly certain that we humans, unless we all go vegan, will continue farting around.

 ------Tabanan regency and other areas of Bali are experiencing serious rice crop damage from rats because natural predators have almost disappeared.
 Farmers have been killing snakes in their rice fields for many years, and poachers routinely steal baby owls from the nest to sell at the illegal wildlife market in Denpasar. ------Trying to manage the pest with poison endangers the few predators that remain.
 Only by returning the balance with nature and encouraging natural predators in the rice fields will solve the problem. --------------------------------------------------CAT --------------------------------------------------Ubud --------------------------------------------------Bali

 At the risk of sounding flippant, after all this is a cry for commonsense, aren't cats natural predators of rats?